-degree requirements.
-A planning document provided by the educational institution that outlines general required courses to complete an educational program.
-The planning document presents the general education and major-related course requirements, degree competencies (e.g., foreign language, computer literacy), and elective course options that students may choose for a specified program of study. education advisor.
-A professionally qualified subject matter expert or program manager in the education field at the installation education center.
+education advisor.
+A professionally qualified subject matter expert or program manager in the Education Services Series 1740 or possessing equivalent qualifications at the education center.
 The following position titles may also be used for an education advisor: Education Services Specialist, ESO, Voluntary Education Director, Navy College Office Director, and Education and Training Section Chief.

 education center.
-A military installation facility, including office space, classrooms, laboratories, and other features, that is staffed with professionally qualified personnel and to conduct voluntary education programs.
+A DoD installation facility, including office space, classrooms, laboratories, or other features, that is staffed with professionally qualified personnel and to conduct voluntary education programs.
+This may be located at an active duty military installation, Reserve and National Guard facility (state readiness center, armory, unit, etc.), or recruiting center (leased space inside a shopping mall or office building).
 For Navy, this is termed the "Navy College Office."